Home Dynamic Microphone Reviews Shure SM57 Review – An Overrated Dynamic Mic?

 I would have to agree with Matt, especially when he says he didn’t prefer the native SM57 sound right out of the box.

-It’s true, you will be doing some tinkering/technique work with this mic to get that “ah-ha” moment, but I think it’s well worth it considering the amazing result he achieved with a simple windscreen.
+It’s true, that you will be doing some tinkering/technique work with this mic to get that “ah-ha” moment, but I think it’s well worth it considering the amazing result he achieved with a simple windscreen.

 Final Verdict